-High-resolution lunar gravity data from GRAIL and topography data from LOLA have provided critical new observations of the structure of multi-ring basins.
-Peakring basins are observed to have a characteristic central positive free-air gravity anomaly (mascon), surrounded by a negative annulus, and an outer positive annulus.
+High-resolution lunar gravity data from GRAIL and topography data LOLA have provided critical new observations of the structure of multi-ring basins.
+Peak-ring basins are observed to have a characteristic central positive free-air gravity anomaly (mascon), surrounded by a negative annulus, and an outer positive annulus.
 The inner mascon is attributed to the impact process rather than any later infill by mare basalts.
 No clear consensus has been reached between two distinct models that have been proposed to explain these observations.

 The simplest model for the formation of peak-ring basins infers a continuation of processes as craters get larger (Grieve et al., 1981).
-A central uplifted peak is characteristic of complex craters, but in a dynamic collapse model (e.g., Collins et al., 2002; Ivanov, 2005) and displaced structural uplift model (Kring et al. 2016), an over-heightened central uplift collapses downward and flows outward to form a peak ring.
+Whereas a central uplifted peak is characteristic of complex craters, in a dynamic collapse model (e.g., Collins et al., 2002; Ivanov, 2005) and displaced structural uplift model (Kring et al. 2016), an over-heightened central uplift, without sufficient strength to uphold uplift against gravity, collapses downward and flows outward to form a peak ring.
 That model is consistent with recent mapping of the Schrödinger peak-ring basin on the Moon (Kring et al. 2016) and with a >1.3 km deep borehole drilled into the Chicxulub peak-ring crater on Earth (Morgan et al. 2016; Kring et al. 2017).

 An alternative model emerged from a study of the non-linear growth in impact melt volume as a function of increasing crater diameter (Cintala and Grieve 1994).
-The model, currently described as a nested melt cavity model (Head 2010; Baker et al. 2011, 2012, 2016), suggests that the peak ring is uplifted from the walls of a transient crater rather than the base.
+The model, currently described as a nested melt cavity model (Head 2010; Baker et al. 2011, 2012, 2016), suggest the peak ring is uplifted not from the base of a transient crater, but from the walls of a transient crater.
 Thus, in this model, an uplifted peak ring has a fundamentally different origin than do central peaks.

-Competing models suggest that peak ring lithologies originate from different depths and consequently different levels of shock; therefore, the return of samples from these peak rings can be used to test the models.
+Because the competing models can generate peak ring lithologies from different depths and that the rocks in them may be affected by different levels of shock, samples from peak rings can be used to test the models.

-The largest basins may have other features: significant uplift of deeper (e.g., mantle) material, a thickened subsurface annulus of crustal material, and one or more additional rings formed beyond the traditional basin walls.
+The largest basins may have other features: significant uplift of deeper (e.g., mantle), a thickened subsurface annulus of crustal material, and one or more additional rings can form beyond the traditional basin walls.
 Those features, in addition to relatively low-density impact breccias and relatively dense impact melt fill, generate gravity anomalies.
 Moreover, the consequences may be a function of the temperature of the Moon at the time of impact.

-Those types of features and the processes that produced them are better understood now than they were in 2007, because they have been re-examined with LRO-LOLA, LRO-LROC, M3, and GRAIL data and with a series of computer models that have been evaluated in light of that data (e.g., Potter et al. 2012a, 2012b, 2013a, 2013b, 2015; Melosh et al. 2013; Miljkovic et al. 2013, 2016; Cheek et al. 2013; Nahm et al. 2013; Freed et al. 2014; Johnson et al. 2016; Zuber et al. 2016).
+Those types of features and the processes that produced them are better understood now than they were in 2007, because they have been re-examined with LRO-LOLA, LRO-LROC, M3, and GRAIL data and with a series of computer models that have been evaluated in light of that data (e.g., Potter et al. 2012, 2012, 2013, 2013; Melosh et al. 2013; Miljkovic et al. 2013, 2016; Cheek et al. 2013; Nahm et al. 2013; Freed et al. 2014; Johnson et al. 2016; Zuber et al. 2016).
 Yet, consensus eludes the community and to confidently sort through the complicated processes involved, in situ measurements and surface samples are required.
-The two basins interpreted as youngest, Orientale and Schrödinger, are prime targets for that type of exploration, because they have not been altered by later basin-forming events.
+The two youngest basins, Orientale and Schrödinger, are prime targets for that type of exploration, because they have not been altered by later basin-forming events.